mgao6767/mingze-gao/research/index.md

 ## ‍🎓 Student Supervision

+Students for whom I am the Associate Supervisor:

+- Tracy Wu, MRes student at Macquarie University, 2024 (co-supervision with Elizabeth Sheedy).
 - Meitong He, Honours student at University of Sydney, 2023 (co-supervision with Buhui Qiu).
 Graduated with First Class Honours.